The Abbey is not currently open for worship or general visiting but you are welcome to visit for individual prayer at the following times:

 From the moment King Edward the Confessor decided to build his church at Westminster in the 11th century, the story of the Abbey has been woven into the history of the British monarchy.

 From coronations to weddings and burials, every British monarch has forged a strong bond with the Abbey.
 Two centuries later Henry III built the Abbey church you see today.
-Since 1066 every British monarch except two has been crowned at the Abbey.
+Since 1066 all British monarchs except two [Edward V and Edward VIII] have been crowned at the Abbey.